EricPostMaster/tea-recommender/README.md

 I've created the `UserDict` class, which I'm really excited about because it was just a couple of blocks of code in a Jupyter notebook before.

 I've got two potential items to work on next:
 * Automate scraping, like with a server or something.
-I'm not very familiar with how to do this, and it's kind of overwhelmin
+I'm not very familiar with how to do this, and it's kind of overwhelming
 * Write a function that will scrape more info about an existing user.
 For example, if user 'eric' has 50 followers, but I've only scraped info on 30 of them, I want to be able to go and scrape the other 20 as well.

 **7/10/22 - Back to scraping**